-UW Bothell is currently accepting Undergraduate Research Awards.
+UW Bothell's Office of Research has merit awards for students participating in undergraduate research.
 These awards allow students to focus more attention and time on their research.
 To learn about applying, click here.

-Coming soon - the Undergraduate Research Database!
-A place where faculty will post research opportunities for students.
+The Undergraduate Research Database is a place where faculty will post research opportunities for students.
+To view these opportunities, click here.
 Also coming soon, new undergraduate kiosks which will be located throughout campus.

 Here are some tips to help you get started in the world of research.

 "Chat up your faculty members," says Linda Watts, professor in the School of Interdisciplinary Arts and Sciences (IAS).
 "It's not hard to get us talking, especially if you ask about our research."
 Most faculty members are involved in some type of research; don't be shy.